Joe Horlen: Chicago White Sox (1961–1971)

 Horlen made his Major League debut against the Minnesota Twins in the second game of a September 4, 1961 doubleheader.
 He won the game in relief while wearing a numberless uniform, as the only available road uniform did not have a number.
 Horlen pitched as a spot starter in his first two full seasons with the White Sox.
-In 1963, he returned to the minors to pitch four games for the AAA Indianapolis Indians, going 3–0 with a 1.74 ERA.
+In 1963, he returned to the minors to pitch four games for the Triple-A Indianapolis Indians, going 3–0 with a 1.74 ERA.

-In 1964 he earned a spot in the starting rotation, posting a 13–9 record and setting career bests in earned run average (1.88; second in the American League only to Dean Chance's 1.65) and strikeouts (138).
+In 1964, he earned a spot in the starting rotation, posting a 13–9 record and setting career bests in ERA (1.88; second in the American League only to Dean Chance's 1.65) and strikeouts (138), as the White Sox finished with a record of 98–64 and nearly missed the 1964 World Series.
 He also led the majors by allowing only 6.07 hits per nine innings, bettering Sandy Koufax's National League-leading 6.22.
 In the next 42 years, only eight right-handed pitchers bettered that ratio in a season.
-He also led the AL in Walks + Hits per IP (WHIP) (.935).
+He also led the AL in Walks + Hits per IP (WHIP) (.935), just .007 behind Koufax.
 That year his White Sox battled the New York Yankees and Baltimore Orioles for the pennant, but finished second, one game behind the Yankees and one game ahead of the Orioles.
+Three of the top 10 ERA pitchers in the American League were White Sox (Horlen, Gary Peters, and Juan Pizarro), but the team batting average was .247, with only 106 home runs.

-In 1965, Horlen was second in the league in shutouts (four), and was third in walks/9 IP (1.60).
-In 1966, he led the league in wild pitches (14), was sixth in hit batsmen (six), and was second in ERA (2.43).
+In 1965, Horlen was second in the league in shutouts (four), and was third in walks/9 IP (1.60), with a 2.88 ERA.
+In 1966, he led the league in wild pitches (14), was sixth in hit batsmen (six), and was second in ERA (2.43) behind teammate Gary Peters.